The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 - monitoring internal governance including delegated authorities, and monitoring resources available to senior executives.

-The Board also takes on the role of Nominations and Governance which includes the following functions:
+The Board also takes on the role of the Nominations and Governance Committee which includes the following functions:

 - determining the appropriate size and composition of the board (in accordance with the Company's Constitution);